zainkhalid08/reminders/readme.md

 Post
 	Create
 		Is created in db
+			posts
+				p |	title, content, date, video_src, user_id, published_at(null),  tags
+			speakers
+				p |	speaker name in speakers table p |	location_id in speakers table
+			locations
+				p |	location name in locations table tags
+				p |	tag name in tags table
 	Update
-		When speaker is changed it is also changed in post When location is changed it is also changed in post
+		p | When speaker is changed it is also changed in post p | When location is changed it is also changed in post p | When date is changed it is also changed in post p | When tags for a post are updated(added, removed) they are is updated in post p | when added
+				p | when removed

 # Bugs

-1. Locations for a post aren't set properly when editting a post.